jstrachan/scopt/README.md

 -------

 * added -x:key=value option
 * updated usage text style
-* updated sbt build to build against 2.8.0.Beta1
 * added maven and sbt builds
 * added ScalaTest test cases
 * added arguments which then are displayed in help
 * minor refactoring of names; opt and arg for options and args
 * updated sbt and maven to build against Scala 2.8.0
+* added option that does not have short option